nghia14302/APALARY-Frontend/README.md

 # APALARY-Frontend
-A small project at school which application is manage employee in company.
+A small project at school which manage employees of apartment.

 ## Road path